 Implementation of the largely manual processes, such as the modification of registration and connection assessment processes to include enhanced LDC involvement, sharing of day-ahead schedules and joint coordination to identify and define aggregation boundaries, would not be expected to incur capital costs.
 Since manual coordination processes are not transformative in nature (e.g., do not require an overhaul of existing tools and systems), the cost to implement enhanced T-D interoperability in the near term would likely be low, from a capital perspective.
 That said, these processes would need to become more automated as the penetration and participation of DERs in wholesale markets increases.
 If new tools or shared IESO-LDC interoperability platforms need to be developed and embedded into existing IESO processes and systems, capital expenditures may be substantial.
 For example, longer-term solutions, such as a shared DER lifecycle management platform, may require an investment of more than \$10 million [27, p.
 63].
-However, as noted by FERC in its Order 2222, it would be beneficial for ISOs to develop coordination frameworks with a focus on interoperability of information technology and communication systems early on, for early attention to these interoperability requirements and challenges could help prevent duplication of efforts and unnecessary costs in the future [3, p.
+However, as noted by FERC in its Order 2222, it would be beneficial for ISOs to develop coordination frameworks with a focus on interoperability requirements and challenges could help prevent duplication of efforts and unnecessary costs in the future [3, p.
 250].